after12am/mayb/README.md

 Mayb
 ====

-Mayb is image recommendation system.
+Mayb is image recommendation system of [pinterest](http://pinterest.com/).
 This recommendation system consists of two main core of scraping and clustering.
-Scraping part is to extract appropriate content, such as words and images, as fetures from html.
-This part is important, because similarity of each pins dependents on their fetures.
-We have to find what characterize it.
-Clustering part has responsibility for classification of images by scoring their features.
+The first part is to extract feature of words and images from web page.
+The second part has responsibility for classification of images by scoring their features using pearson's correlation.
-I think you would get expected results.
-Have a good time!
+Classification is implemented by calculating the similarity of words related to image, not implemented by analysing image itself.
+Because of this, this algorism of classification realizes a good performance while being low cost.

 <img src="https://raw.github.com/after12am/Mayb/master/doc/Mayb.png"/>